Max Armstrong: National Association of Farm Broadcasting ("NAFB")

 In 2001, Armstrong was named Farm Broadcaster of the Year by the NAFB.
 In 2017, Max Armstrong was elected President of the NAFB.
 Armstrong was a member of NAFB for 40 years before being elected president.

 WGN Radio Walk of Fame

 In 2016, Armstrong earned a plaque on the WGN Radio Walk of Fame in Chicago.
 Armstrong was full-time with WGN Radio for 32 years until 2009.
-The bronze plaque is in the sidewalk outside the Tribune Tower studios at 435 North Michigan Avenue in Chicago.
+The bronze plaque is in the sidewalk outside the Tribune Tower studios at 435 N. Michigan Ave.
 The induction ceremony took place on May 27, 2016, where Armstrong was honored along with 6 others.

 Max's Tractor Shed

-On This Week in Agribusiness, Armstrong has a segment "Max's Tractor Shed," which features vintage tractors sent in by viewers.
+On This Week in Agribusiness, Armstrong has a segment "Max's Tractor Shed", which features vintage tractors sent in by viewers.
 These stories were also translated into Max Armstrong's Tractor App, launched in 2013.

 "Stories from the Heartland"

 In 2015, Armstrong published his first book, titled "Stories from the Heartland."
+He followed up with a second book, *More Stories from the Heartland*, in 2023.